jaxon-php/jaxon-website/pages/01.home/_extensions/extensions.en.md

 name: extensions
 ---

-Jaxon fournit 3 types d'extensions qui enrichissent ses fonctionnalités et facilitent son usage.
+Jaxon features can be enriched and extended using 3 types of extensions.